Legal and Community Resources

 Additional Resources

-If you or an NYC resident you know needs immigration legal support, you can call the City-funded, free, and safe MOIA Immigration Legal Support Hotline at 800-354-0365 between 9am-6pm or call 311 and say, “immigration legal”.
+If you or an NYC resident you know needs immigration legal support, you can call the City-funded, free, and safe MOIA Immigration Legal Support Hotline at 800-354-0365 between 9am-6pm, or call 311 and say, “immigration legal”.